John Dunn (gangster)

-John "Pudgy" Dunn (September 5, 1896 – July 14, 1937) was a St. Louis gangster and member of the Egan's Rats.
+John "Pudgy" Dunn (September 5, 1896 – July 14, 1937) was a St. Louis gangster and member of Egan's Rats.

 Born and raised in North St. Louis to Irish-American parents, John and his brother Harry, known as "Cherries", joined the Egan's Rats in their teens.
 John was nicknamed "Pudgy" because at the age of seventeen he carried 240 pounds on a 5'11" frame.
 John was known throughout the city as a dangerous brawler.
 While his older brother Harry was quick to use a gun to settle disputes, Pudgy often preferred to settle matters with his ham-like fists.

 While in Chicago with his brother Harry on November 5, 1914, the two Dunn brothers shot and killed a gangster named Robert Koch.
 Both men were convinced that Koch had been sent up from St. Louis to specifically kill them.
 While Harry got off scot free, Pudgy was convicted and sentenced to an Illinois prison.

 With John locked up, Harry went to great pains to get him free, even offering to snitch on his gang mates.
 Afraid that gang boss Tom Egan would find out about his disloyalty, Cherries Dunn became increasingly paranoid and killed people over trivial reasons, including William "Skippy" Rohan, a lifelong friend of Tom Egan's.
 Harry Dunn would eventually be killed by the Egan mob at the Typo Press Club on September 19, 1916.

 Upon his parole in 1917, John "Pudgy" Dunn swore to kill Willie Egan and everyone else connected to his brother's murder, specifically the two triggermen, Walter Costello and Frank "Gutter" Newman.
 The gang war between the Egan's Rats and Bottoms Gang was raging in the summer of 1917 when Pudgy got even with one of Harry's killers, Gutter Newman, whom he shot and killed in front of the house at 3323 Lucas Avenue on June 8, 1917.
 Harry's other killer, Walter Costello, was shot and killed by St. Louis police a month later.